 Unlike conventional western medicine, eastern Chinese medicine isn’t broken up into several distinct systems that address individual aspects of the body.
 Eastern medicine treats the body as a whole complex unified system, and treatments are uniquely individualized for each person.

-The problem with conventional mindsets is that because there aren’t any conclusive clinical evidence on acupuncture, it must not work.
+The problem with conventional mindsets is that because there isn’t any conclusive clinical evidence on acupuncture, it must not work.
 Because it can’t be ‘seen’, it must not exist.
-However acupuncture clearly works because it is widely used but everyone is looking for instant results, don’t go back consistently, or don’t have a good acupuncturist.
-It was also be part of an entire lifestyle shift, not a single miracle cure.
+However, acupuncture clearly works because it is widely used but everyone is looking for instant results, don’t go back consistently, or doesn’t have a good acupuncturist.
+It was also part of an entire lifestyle shift, not a single miracle cure.

 I was introduced to it by a close friend last summer and now a bunch of us are now seeing the same practitioner, and I think I bump into them more at the wellness center than otherwise!